-Canadian Pacific Railway, Union Pacific Railroad Company, Burlington Northern Railway, and Canadian National Railway are Twin Cities & Western Railroad Company’s Class 1 rail connections.
-TC&W also connects with Minnesota Commercial Railway.
+Canadian Pacific Railway, Union Pacific Railroad Company, BNSF Railway, and CN Railway are our Class 1 railroad connections.
+We also connect with Minnesota Commercial Railway.

 What communities do TC&W, MPL and SMRR serve?

 TC&W serves Western and Central Minnesota, including Ortonville, Appleton, Milan, North Watson, Montevideo, Wegdahl, Granite Falls, Minnesota Falls, Sacred Heart, Renville, Ruebel, Danube, Olivia, Bird Island, Hector, Buffalo Lake, Stewart, Browntown, Glencoe, Plato, Norwood, Bongards, Cologne, Jonathan, and Chanhassen, with access to a number of industries in Minneapolis and St. Paul.
-Minnesota communities served by MPL include Wood Lake, Echo, Belview, Delhi, Redwood Falls, Morton, Franklin, Fairfax, Gibbon, Winthrop, Gaylord, Arlington, Green Isle and Hamburg.
-In South Dakota, SMRR operates to Milbank, Corona, Wilmot, Peever and Sisseton.
+Minnesota communities served by MPL include Wood Lake, Echo, Belview, Delhi, North Redwood Falls, Morton, Franklin, Fairfax, Gibbon, Winthrop, Gaylord, Arlington, Green Isle and Hamburg.
+South Dakota communities SMRR operates through include Milbank, Corona, Wilmot, Peever and Sisseton.

-TC&W’s customers ships corn, soybeans, wheat, oats, sugar, sugarbeet pulp pellets, molasses, canned and frozen vegetables, ethanol, DDG’s, crushed rock, coal, metals, plastics, fuel oil, machinery, lumber and other forest products, manufactured goods, fertilizers, salt, and much more.
+Our customers ship organic grains, corn, soybeans, wheat, oats, sugar, sugarbeet pulp pellets, molasses, canned and frozen vegetables, ethanol, DDG’s, crushed rock, coal, metals, plastics, fuel oil, machinery, lumber and other forest products, manufactured goods, fertilizers, salt and much more.
 Please contact us to learn more about what we can move for you.